 6. Reduce food waste.

-There are a lot of companies popping up these days that rescue produce that would otherwise be thrown away and sell it at a discounted price.
-My favorite is the grocery delivery service, Imperfect Foods, because it allows you to customize the food you receive very week and it’s more than produce.
+There are a lot of companies popping up these days that rescue produces that would otherwise be thrown away and sell it at a discounted price.
+My favorite is the grocery delivery service, Imperfect Foods because it allows you to customize the food you receive every week and it’s more than produce.

 According to this US Today article, 31- 40% of food is never eaten which translates to billions of pounds of food accumulating in landfills every year.